achntj/achintyajha.github.io/_posts/2021-9-16-idle-custom-themes.md

 ## Step 3: Update the theme on IDLE

 Now paste the theme code snippet into this file and save it.
 It's simpler from here on.
-Open IDLE Preferences, and go to highlights and choose the custom theme.
+Open IDLE Preferences, go to highlights, and choose the custom theme.
 Dead simple right?
 I never knew it untill today!